Manish27112004/GradeCode/readme.md

 ## Where This Grader Will NOT Work
+This grader is not designed for interactive, GUI-based, or continuously running applications.
 This grader will fail or hang for programs that:

 - Open GUI windows (Swing, JavaFX, Tkinter, etc.)